 - Keep a sense of perspective; caregiving should not be all-consuming, and it is not forever, although it often seems that way.

-- Don’t put your life on hold; It’s okay to have fun or do something nice for yourself.
+- Don’t put your life on hold; It’s okay to have fun or treat yourself once in a while.

 - Be flexible (It really is okay to have cereal for dinner).